openreplay/documentation/content/deployment/deploy-gcp.md

 3. Choose 'From Internet to my VMs' then click 'Continue'
 4. Start with 'Backend configuration' and click on 'Backend services' > 'Create a backend service'
 5. Select *Instance group* for 'Backend type'.
 In 'Backends' > 'New backend', choose the instance group you previously created, set the port to `80` then hit 'Done'.
 6. Scroll down to 'Health Check' and 'Create a health check'.
-Choose HTTP for the 'Protocol' and 'Port' 80 while keeping the other default values.
+Choose HTTP for the 'Protocol' and set the 'Port' to `80` while keeping the other default values.
 Hit 'Save'.
 7. Click 'Create'
 8. In 'Frontend configuration', choose HTTPS for 'Protocol' then in 'Certificate' create a new certificate (managed by Google) or bring yours.
 Hit 'Done'.
 9. Review then click 'Create'